sponger544/Guide-Vaultwarden-with-SMTP/README.md

 ![Vaultwarden SMTP Configuration](images/vwsmtp.png)

 Send a test message and verify that everything works!
 You can use the same configuration for any other SMTP profile.
 For some, you may have to configure the Host IP as 172.20.0.1:25 if there is no port option.

+If you want to disable the admin page, make sure you delete the ADMIN_PASS environment variable, and also remove it from the config.json as stated in the [vaultwarden github](https://github.com/dani-garcia/vaultwarden/wiki/Enabling-admin-page#:~:text=Disabling%20the%20admin%20page)